-The cost of education (COA) represents the estimated amount it will cost the student to go to school for an academic year.
+The cost of attendance (COA) represents the estimated amount it will cost the student to go to school for an academic year.
 COA includes an estimate of direct costs such as: tuition, fees and indirect costs such as: housing and meals, estimated cost of books and materials, transportation, loan fees, miscellaneous and personal expenses.
-For students who attend less than half-time, the COA includes tuition and fees, an allowance for books, supplies and transportation, and expenses for dependent care (does not include miscellaneous and personal expenses).
+COA for students who attend less than half-time, does not include miscellaneous and personal expenses.

-The COA may also include additional components that are evaluated as a case-by-case basis per student's request.
+The COA may also include additional components that are evaluated on a case-by-case basis per student's request.
 These additional components may include: an estimate of dependent care costs, professional credentials, an allowance for the purchase or rental of a computer, and expenses related to a disability.
-To apply for a COA adjustment, the student must complete a Student Budget Adjustment Application.
-This document is available and can be requested at the Financial Aid Office on the campus.
+To apply for a COA adjustment, the student must complete an Application for Student Budget Adjustment.
+This document is available and can be requested at the Financial Aid Office.